enkidevs/curriculum/typescript/introduction/tsc-variable-declaration/tsc-var.md

 console.log(enki); // true
 ```

-Another potentially confusing behavior of `var` is that **it is not an error** to re-declare the same variable multiple times, as long as we keep the same type.
+Another potentially confusing behavior of `var` is that **it is not an error** to redeclare the same variable multiple times, as long as we keep the same type.

 ```ts
 var a = 'enki';